fditraglia/selectr/index.md

 The goals of this project are twofold.
 First, we aim to determine which priors are best suited to Bayesian variable selection via marginal likelihood comparisons in a sparse setting.
 While some work on this problem has appeared in the literature, we are unaware of any studies that consider problems of a scale comparable to those in which LASSO and related procedures are typically brought to bear.
-Second, we plan to develop open-source software using R, C++ and StarCluster to make it easy for researchers to use EC2 to implement our methods.
+Second, we plan to develop open-source software using R, C++ and StarCluster to make it easy for researchers to spin up a cluster on EC2 and implement our enumeration procedures.